 So, how are those New Year resolutions going?
 Was giving up sugar one of those resolutions?
 If so, how are those sugar cravings?
 Hard isn't it?
 I don't really do resolutions, but I am making an effort to cut back on my sugar intake, well, mainly my chocolate intake 😉

 It's always a bonus to me when I can sneak some goodness in without anyone finding out, haha.
-If you or your child have a peanut allergy just swap the peanut butter for almond butter, or a seed butter.
-To make these gluten free, use gluten free oats.
+If you or your child have a peanut allergy just swap the peanut butter for almond butter or seed butter.
+To make this gluten-free, use gluten-free oats.

 These oat, date and peanut butter power balls are:

-Oat, Date & Peanut Butter Power Balls
+Oat, Date and Peanut Butter Power Balls

 - 1 cup jumbo oats (100g)